Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-game-of-life.md

 date: 2020-01-19
 draft: yes

-The [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is like a 2d, grid-shaped petri dish.
+The [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a 2d, grid-shaped petri dish.
 Each grid square in the dish is a cell that can be either alive or dead.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/some-life.gif') }}"
      alt="Evolution of Life for a number of states."